aumpierre-unb/Ponchon-Savarit-for-GNU-Octave/README.md

 Typically, continuous distillation is performed in a vertical column fed at its intermediate section while products at its top and bottom are recovered.
 As a rule of thumb, the higher the column, the higher the number of stages of equilibrium and the best is the separations of the components of the mixture fed.

-The McCabe-Thiele method is a simplifyied method to calculate the number of stages of equilibrium of a distillation column fo a two component mixture.
+The Ponchon-Savarit method is a simplified method to calculate the number of stages of equilibrium of a distillation column fo a two component mixture.

 ### Stages of Equilibrium

 An equilibrium stage is an abstract control volume such that the effluent currents are all in thermodynamic equilibrium.
-All multistage operatations are based on the concept of satge of equilibrium.
+All multistage operations are based on the concept of stage of equilibrium.

 ### The Feed Line

-Idealy, the feed current separates into a liquid stream *q* and a vapor stream 1-*q*, where *q* is the liquid fraction of the feed.
+Ideally, the feed current separates into a liquid stream *q* and a vapor stream 1-*q*, where *q* is the liquid fraction of the feed.
 If *x*<sub>*n*+1</sub>, *y*<sub>*n*</sub> and *x*<sub>*F*</sub> are the compositions of the liquid and the vapor streams at the feed inlet and the composition of the feed, respectively, then the material balance is

 $$
 (1 - q)\ y_n + q\ x_{n+1} = x_F